Skip to product information

 • Botanical Name: Thuja occidentalis 'Mr. Bowling Ball'

-• Size & Growth: Reaches 2-3 feet tall and wide
+• Size & Growth: About 2-3 ft tall and wide at maturity, with slow growth rate

 • Growth Rate: Slow